openmetalio/openmetal-docs/docs/tutorials/enable-totp-openstack.md

 On one of your control nodes with OpenStack CLI configured:

 TOTP uses a base32 encoded string for the secret.
 The secret must be at least 128 bits (16 bytes).
-The following python code can be used to generate a TOTP secret:
+The following bash code can be used to generate a TOTP secret:

 ```bash
 echo "iam16characters." | base32 | tr -d "="